Mica group of sheet silicates

 Description and Identifying Characteristics

-In Our Earth: The Geologic Importance of Biotite
+In Our Earth: The Geologic Importance of Muscovite

-In Our Society: The Economic Importance of Biotite
+In Our Society: The Economic Importance of Muscovite

 Commonly confused with...

-Chlorite is another mica mineral that might be confused with phlogopite, but chlorite usually has a very distinctive green color.
-It also cleaves into inelastic brittle flakes rather than the thin flexible sheets of phlogopite and biotite.
+Chlorite is another mica mineral that might be confused with muscovite, but chlorite usually has a very distinctive green color.
+It also cleaves into inelastic flakes, rather than the thin flexible sheets of muscovite.